Do Riemannian Submersions Preserve Positive Intermediate Ricci Curvature?: Introduction

 \end{enumerate} In fact, given any $K>0$ and $p\in B$ we can choose $\tilde{g}_{M}$ to have all of the properties above and, additionally, satisfy

 \end{thmalph}

-\begin{remark-nonumb} In Theorem \ref{trying too hard}, when $k=n-1$, $M$ has positive Ricci curvature.
-So Theorem \ref{trying too hard} implies that among metrics with positive Ricci curvature for which a given submersion is Riemannian, those that do not project to positive Ricci curvature always exist, and in fact are dense in the $C^1$--topology.
+When $k=n-1$, $M$ has positive Ricci curvature.
+So Theorem \ref{trying too hard} implies that among metrics with positive Ricci curvature for which a given submersion is Riemannian, those that do not project to positive Ricci curvature always exist, and in fact are dense in the $C^1$-topology.
+We record this observation in the following corollary.